-- Explore via the Sustainability Advisory Committee different types of green infrastructure. - Prioritize which green infrastructure types are most feasible and practical for use in Franklin Township as a rural community.
-This should include benefit, challenges, cost/funding, and rural context to determine types compatible in the Township. - Explore nearby municipalities, particularly those with a rural and/or agricultural character, that have used similar methods and outcomes/lessons learned. - Coordinate with County agencies (e.g. CCCD, CCWRA) and State agencies (e.g. PennDOT, PA DEP) to understand needed requirements. - Examine whether regulations are conducive to promoting green infrastructure types, particularly those of a higher priority in Franklin.
+- > Explore via the Sustainability Advisory Committee different types of green infrastructure. - Prioritize which green infrastructure types are most feasible and practical for use in Franklin Township as a rural community.
+This should include benefit, challenges, cost/funding, and rural context to determine types compatible in the Township. - Explore nearby municipalities, particularly those with a rural and/or agricultural character, that have used similar methods and outcomes/lessons learned. - Coordinate with County agencies (e.g. CCCD, CCWRA) and State agencies (e.g. PennDOT, PA DEP) to understand needed requirements. - Examine whether regulations are conducive to promoting green infrastructure types, particularly those of a higher priority in Franklin. - Explore ways to minimize oversalting of roads in icing events including considering other products to dissolve ice (See Action 6-3.3).